cognitiveprince/paradox_docs/getting started.md

     Step 1.
 Take the read folder block.

     Step 2.
-A menu will appear choose the file you want to read.
+A menu will appear choose the folder you want to read.